 Avoid Your Mouse Bait Being Stolen

-- Place mouse traps in the correct areas: If you lay your mouse traps in the correct areas, you are increasing the chances that a mouse is going to come in contact with the trap.
+- Place mouse traps in the correct areas: If you lay your mouse traps in the correct areas, you increase the chances that a mouse will come in contact with the trap.

 - Load the bait correctly: Only place the required amount of bait in the bait cup of the mouse trap.
 If you load too much bait onto the trap, there is a possibility that the trap will malfunction.

 - Use humane mouse traps: Consider the use of humane mouse traps.
-Most humane versions have the mouse bait on the inside of the trap and are not accessible unless the animal enters the trap.
+Most humane versions have the mouse bait inside the trap and are not accessible unless the animal enters the trap.
 This will stop larger animals from stealing bait (such as peanut butter) from your mouse trap.

-- Place the mouse trap in the correct way: Place the mouse trap with the trap facing the wall.
+- Correctly place the mouse trap: Place the mouse trap with the trap facing the wall.
 This will stop mice or rats from stealing the bait whilst avoiding being caught.
 Setting your mouse traps in confined spaces is also a great idea to stop the bait from being stolen.

 Mouse Bait and Trap Theft!

 It is extremely frustrating when your mouse bait has been taken.
 We usually load up our traps with peanut butter.
-We have had times when a mouse was stealing peanut butter from the trap and it left us baffled!
+We had had times when a mouse was stealing peanut butter from the trap, which left us baffled!

-There were also times when the mouse trap bait had gone but no mouse had been caught.
+There were also times when the mouse trap bait had gone, but I had caught no mouse.
 We also had times when the entire mouse trap had disappeared!

-When it happens, it is time to take a step back and think about ways you can improve the effectiveness of your mouse control.
+When it happens, it is time to take a step back and think about ways to improve your mouse control’s effectiveness.

 Mouse Stealing Peanut Butter From Trap?